 - Put the rubbish in the bin.

 It’s super important to do this slowly and to be able to complete one section per session.
 Of course, you can do more, but it needs to be manageable.
 I recommend spending 15 minutes doing Step 1.
 The next day, do Steps 2 and 3, one small area such as a drawer or countertop) at a time, based on how long you have available.

 As well as making yourself smile with pleasure when you open the drawer and see that pristine organisation, it will also be a lot easier to spot things you need or are close to running out of.

 PS: If you want to try another decluttering project, check out How to organize your fridge.

 Tackle your bathroom with this handy decluttering checklist.

-Download my free checklist to help you get through today.
+Download my free checklist so you can sort that bathroom once and for all!
 You'll also be subscribed to my weekly updates.